victorelgersma/Couchbase-presentation/savannah_notes.md

 ---

-## Failover and rebalance
+### Failover

-_Failover_

-- _Failover_ is when a node is removed from a cluster with speed.
+_Failover_ is when a node is removed from a cluster with speed.

 - When a data service node is removed manually it is known as a _graceful failover_
 - _Graceful failover_ of a data-service node that needs to be operated on triggers replica vBuckets on the remaining nodes to become active, and ensures continued data availability to the application
+- The replica buckets are configured in intra-cluster replication which happens at bucket-creation
 - When a node fails it is known as a _hard failover_
 - _Automatic failover_ is hard failover initiated by the server

-_Rebalance_
+---

+### Rebalance

 - _Rebalance_ is when data is redistributed between the available nodes in the cluster
-- _Rebalance_ should occur when nodes are added or removed
+- It should occur when nodes are added to or removed from a cluster

 ---

+### Cross Data Center Replication (XDCR)

+- Cross Data Center Replication (XDCR) replicates data from a bucket on the source cluster, and the data is received by a bucket on the target cluster

+- The source and target cluster can be different, unlike in intra-cluster replication

+---

+\
+\
+\
+\
+![bg opacity:70%](background.jpeg)

 # Use cases of the database

-![bg opacity:70%](background.jpeg)

 ---